-- 17. The objectives of the Commission are to- - (a) advise on the implementation of the National Development Plan; - (b) spearhead the identification of the Republic's developmental objectives; - (c) deepen planning practice in the whole of government;

-- (d) update the National Development Plan, where necessary, and develop and update other short-term, medium-term and long-term national development plans, for the approval of the Cabinet; - (e) develop monitoring and evaluation mechanisms to ensure the effective implementation of the National Development Plan; - (f) coordinate the implementation of the National Development Plan to ensure consistency between the national, provincial and local spheres of government; - (g) evaluate the effectiveness of Government's implementation of the NationalDevelopment Plan; and - (h) make recommendations on strengthening the implementation of the National Development Plan for the approval of the Cabinet.
+- (b) play a convening role in national planning in the Republic. - (b) advise on the implementation of the National Development Plan. - (c) spearhead the identification of the Republic's developmental objectives. - (d) deepen planning practice in the whole of government. - (e) update the National Development Plan, where necessary, and develop and update other short-term, medium-term national development plans, for the approval of the Cabinet. - (f) develop monitoring and evaluation mechanisms to ensure the effective implementation of the National Development Plan. - (g) coordinate the implementation of the National Development Plan to ensure consistency between the national, provincial and local spheres of government. - (h) evaluate the effectiveness of Government's implementation of the National Development Plan. - (i) make recommendations on strengthening the implementation of the National Development Plan for the approval of the Cabinet; and - (j) Make recommendations on monitoring compliance by the rest of society and relevant sectors with the priorities in the National Development Plan.

-Functions of Commission
+Functions and Purpose of the Commission

-- 18. The functions of the Commission are to- - (a) update the National Development Plan as required and advise on its implementation; - (b) collaborate with the Minister to ensure the implementation of the National Development Plan by all spheres of government: - (c) coordinate the development of overarching plans that elevate key national priorities in respect of all spheres of government; - (d) provide strategic direction to inform planning in government; - (e) bring key stakeholders together and build consensus with regard to the implementation of the National Development Plan; - inform public discourse and build broad public support through developing and disseminating new ideas;

-- (g) through the Minister, participate in key government processes, including but not limited to the Cabinet and the Medium Term Expenditure Committee; - (h) through the Minister, provide ongoing advice to the President and the Cabinet on matters relating to the National Development Plan and the planning function; and - through the Minister, provide reports to the Cabinet on whether departmental plans and submissions to the Cabinet contribute to the Republic's developmental objectives, including the National Development Plan.
+- 17. The functions of the Commission are to- - (a) advise on the implementation of the National Development Plan; - (b) update the National Development Plan, as required - (c) collaborate with the Minister to ensure the implementation of the NationalDevelopment Plan by all spheres of government; - (c) coordinate the development of overarching plans that elevate key national priorities in respect of all spheres of government; - (d) provide strategic advice and guidance to inform planning in government; - (e) bring key stakeholders together and build consensus with regard to the implementation of the National Development Plan; - (f) inform public discourse and build broad public support through developing and disseminating new ideas; - (g) through the Minister, participate in key government processes, including but not limited to the Cabinet and the Medium Term Expenditure Committee; - (h) through the Minister, provide ongoing advice to the President and the Cabinet on matters relating to the National Development Plan and the planning function. - (i) through the Minister, provide reports to the Cabinet on whether departmental plans and submissions to the Cabinet contribute to the Republic's developmental objectives, including the National Development Plan; and - (j) Providing these reports to the public and parliament.